 Fungicides Recommended to Manage Powdery Mildew

 The powdery mildew fungus has a relatively high risk of becoming resistant to fungicides.
-Resistance to Quintec and Torino has occurred in New York.3,4 Always use at least two different fungicides in rotation when spraying watermelon and other cucurbits for powdery mildew (table 1).
+Resistance to Quintec® and Torino® was found in New York.4,5 Resistance to Endura®, a FRAC 7 fungicide, was found in New Jersey, New York, and South Carolina.6,7 For best control, growers are encouraged to use newer fungicides, such as Vivando® and Gatten®, shown in table 1.
+Note that Prolivo™, another new fungicide, is not recommended because it has not worked as well as other powdery mildew fungicides in trials done in other states.8 Always use at least two different fungicides listed in table 1 in rotation when spraying watermelon and other cucurbits for powdery mildew (table 1).

 Table 1.
 Recommended fungicides to manage powdery mildew.

 Assumed to be High